Saadkhan0105/DataScience/README.md

 ## Conditional:
 - Conditional statements are used to perform different actions based on different conditions.
 - The primary conditional statements in Python are if, elif, and else.
+1. if-elif-else:
+- The if statement is used to test a specific condition.
+If the condition is true, the block of code inside the if statement is executed.
+- The elif (else if) statement is used to test multiple conditions.
+If the first condition is false, the program checks the next condition.
+- The else statement is used to execute a block of code when all previous conditions are false.
 - Example:
 ```
 age = int(input("Enter your age: "))